Danon Smash: 2021: six-year-old season

 On his return from Japan Danon Smash had to go into quarantine and Yasuda opted to go straight for the Takamatsunomiya Kinen on 28 March without a prep race.
 Ridden by Kawada, Danon Smash started the 5/1 second choice in the betting behind Resistencia in a field of eighteen runners which also included Lauda Sion, Indy Champ, Danon Fantasy and Mozu Superflare.
 In a race run on yielding ground, Danon Smash was positioned on the outside in tenth place as Mozu Superflare set the pace, before making steady progress in the straight.
 Danon Smash joined the leaders 100 metres from the finish and prevailed by a neck from Resistencia with Indy Champ a further neck away in third place.
 After the race Kawada said "I knew that the ground condition was going to be the key factor but I decided not to make any plan and let the horse race where he wants to...
 He responded really well at the fourth corner and, although there was a long duel in the stretch, he showed his strength at the end.
 Last year's result was very disappointing so I’m really glad he was able to register his first Grade 1 title in Japan."
 On 25 April Danon Smash made a third trip to Hong Kong to contest the Group 1 Chairman's Sprint Prize, but despite starting the 6/5 favourite he never looked likely to win and came home sixth behind the improving four-year-old Wellington.

+In the summer, he was rested and prepared for the autumn campaign in the Sprinters Stakes.
+In the race, he managed to run in three-wide at fifth position but gassed out near the end and fell from possible fourth to finish in sixth place.
+The next race would be his final race which was an attempt to defend his title in the Hong Kong Sprint.
+The race turned out to be a mess with a disaster collision between four horses, which affected Danon Smash's pace and he ended up in eighth place.
+On December 21, Danon Smash retired from racing and assigned for a stud duty at Breeders Stallion Station in Hidaka, Hokkaido.

+Racing form

+Danon Smash won 11 and placed in another four races in 26 starts.
+This data is available in JBIS, netkeiba and HKJC.